martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 N and session N+1, but were updated between session N-1 and session N.

+# Active and Inactive Status for Internet-Drafts

+The tooling maintained by the IETF (such as the Datatracker) can mark the latest version of a draft as "active" or "inactive".
+When a new version of a draft is published, it is immediately marked as "active", and all earlier versions of that draft are marked as "inactive".

+The mechanism that the IETF tooling will use to make and display such markings is outside the scope of this document.
+The tooling changes for marking drafts "active" or "inactive" will be informed by the IETF community.
+Suggestions have already been made for automatically marking drafts as "inactive" after a certain period of time, for allowing working group chairs to control the marking for working group drafts, and for authors being able to change the status of a draft from "inactive" to "active" when they are ready to work on a draft again.

 # Referencing Internet-Drafts

 Documents referencing Internet-Drafts should always include the two-digit version number of the draft.